jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) does not relate to trade competition or the effects of trade competition.
 (3) The local authority in its own area may make a submission.
 (4) Submissions must be made in the prescribed form.

+### 6B Submissions relating to rules that control fishing
+(1) After a rule that controls fishing in an area is notified in a proposed regional coastal plan,— (a) a person may make a submission on the content of the rule; but (b) a regional council must not accept a submission on the rule to the extent that the submission seeks to—
+    (i) enlarge the area to which the rule applies; or (ii) add any other area to which the rule would apply.
+(2) See also section 71.

 ### 7 Public notice of submissions
 (1) A local authority must give public notice of—